MEET TOMASZ DRYBALA

 Targeted Academic Study

-To deepen the scientific foundation of my applied neuroscience work, I’ve pursued focused programs at leading academic institutions.
-These short-format, high-impact courses allowed me to explore how the brain drives behavior, motivation, decision-making, and resilience, across both individual and organizational settings.
-Each program was selected to sharpen the practical relevance of my work and strengthen its scientific depth.
-The result is a body of insight grounded in research and designed for real-world transformation.
+To deepen the scientific foundation of my applied neuroscience work, I am pursuing focused programs at leading academic institutions that allow me to explore how the brain drives behaviour, motivation, decision-making, and resilience across both individual and organisational settings.
+Each program is chosen to sharpen the practical relevance of my work and strengthen its scientific depth.
+The result is a body of insight that is continuously grounded in research and designed for real-world transformation.

 Institutions include: